Quick Guide to 4 Days in Ecuador

 Hotels:

-When I ask the concierge for a room, I was escorted to a vacant room to decide if the room fits our criteria.
-After my approval, I return to the front desk to complete our transaction.
+When I asked the concierge for a room, I was escorted to a vacant room to decide if the room fit our criteria.
+After my approval, I returned to the front desk to complete our transaction.
 Most hotels prefer cash.
-There is usually a 2% charge for debit cards users and 4% charge for credit card users.
+There is usually a 2% charge for debit card users and a 4% charge for credit card users.

 Screen Shot 2017-05-31 at 2.50.27 PM